 Education is a constantly evolving profession.
 Education professional groups help you stay up to date on the latest ideas and research.
 Many groups publish journals covering important issues and studies.
 Many also offer continuing education courses, which can take the form of an online class or in-person class, lecture, or seminar.

 Advocate for You

 Your professional group is your voice.
 Most education professional groups stay abreast of educational policies and keep you informed of debates and proposed changes.
 Many also employ advocates to meet with legislators and other policy-makers to ensure the opinions of members are heard.

-Which education professional group is right for you?
+Choosing the education professional group that’s right for you

 There is a wide variety of education professional groups with diverse areas of focus.
 You should join the ones that fit your own focus as an educator.
 Some of the largest and most active groups include the following:

 General Education Groups

 American Federation of Teachers

 An affiliate of the American Federation of Labor and Congress of Industrial Organizations (AFL-CIO), the AFT is a labor union representing 1.6 million teachers.
 It focuses on public education, policy, and public service.